High-fidelity two-qubit gates of hybrid superconducting-semiconducting singlet-triplet qubits: Setup

-In analogy to Eq.~\eqref{eq:HDQDsp}, we account for the SOI-induced spin-flip by the rotation $U_\text{so}(\Phi_{\text{so}})$.
-For illustration purposes, we assume that all spin-flips occur with the same angle $\Phi_\text{so}$ and direction $\vec{n}_\text{so}$.
-In the Supplemental Material (SM)~\cite{SM}, we analyze the general case, which will leave the main results unchanged, and we extend our model to Josephson junctions [Fig.~\ref{pic:13209801293}(b)].
+In analogy to Eq.~\eqref{eq:HDQDsp}, we account for the SOI-induced spin flip by the rotation $U_\text{so}(\Phi_{\text{so}})$.
+We assume that all spin flips occur with the same angle $\Phi_\text{so}$ and direction $\vec{n}_\text{so}$.
+This corresponds to uniform SOI throughout the device and equal distances between QDs and between QDs and superconductors, a realistic scenario in experiments.
+In Appendixes \ref{sec:app_overview} to \ref{sec:arbitr_vec_h}, we analyze the general case with different spin rotation angles and axes, which will leave the main results unchanged, and where we extend our model to Josephson junctions [Fig.~\ref{pic:13209801293}(b)].